-No worker will take into their vehicle any child (or adults at risk) without the express it must be applied using kindness, compassion and a common-sense approach.
+No worker will take into their vehicle any child (or adults at risk) without the express

+Whilst this policy shall prescribe the behaviour that protects the children of the Church, it must be applied using kindness, compassion and a common-sense approach.
 If in doubt, contact the Safeguarding Lead /Deputy to discuss a question or query.